 Knowing the type of housing and neighborhood of the adoptive parents can help you be certain that the child will be taken home to a safe and loving environment.

-9. Do you have other children?
+9. Do you have other children or want other children?

 Knowing whether the adoptive family has other children and whether those children are also adopted will offer additional insight on why the family wants to adopt another child.
 It will also help you learn more about their home environment.